codemeta/codemeta/developer-guide.md

 ```

 This example shows the "@type" keyword being used in the instance file.
-Because `agent` can be one
+Because each entry in `agents` can be one
 of multiple possible types ("person", "organization") the type must be defined for each instance.

 ## Appendix B - CodeMeta Properties